daronphang/programming-resources/architectures/data-systems/consistency/linearizability.md

 ## Applications

-### Unique Contraints
+### Unique Constraints

-Unique contraints in databases require linearizability if it needs to be enforced.
+Unique constraints in databases require linearizability if it needs to be enforced.
 Other examples include ensuring bank account balance never goes negative, selling more items than you have in stock in the warehouse, or booking the same seat on flights.

 ## Implementation